Skatteetaten/aurora/docs/documentation/openshift/index.md

 The main user facing components implementing these mechanisms are:

-- Aurora Konsoll: The most prominent feature of the Aurora OpenShift platform is the Aurora KOnsoll.
+- Aurora Konsoll: The most prominent feature of the Aurora OpenShift platform is the Aurora Konsoll.
 The Aurora Konsoll is a custom built web application that we use in conjunction with the platform provided OpenShift Console to better handle applications across teams and environments.
 - [AO](https://github.com/Skatteetaten/ao): The Aurora OpenShift Command Line Client.
 Our custom built CLI that works with a set of high level configuration